 During my pre-flight briefing I asked the crew to engage with customers whilst serving them.
 A copy of my briefing was submitted as evidence.

 Lana asked me whether I felt my review would jeopardise Bart’s twelve month review.
-This was someone who had no idea what he was doing despite telling me he had worked in this cabin including the galley position many times before.
+This was someone who had no idea what he was doing despite telling me he had worked in First including the galley position many times before.

 Let me recap some of his failings;

-- Took drinks/meal orders prior to take-off during a short delay which is not how the service should be done.
-Didn’t speak to anyone before doing this and didn’t advise anyone after having done it
+- Took drinks/meal orders prior to take-off during a short delay on the ground which is not how the service should be done.
+Didn’t advise anyone of what he was about to do and didn’t advise anyone after having done it

-- Copied customers’ full names from his iPad onto his aisle order sheet which is not necessary.
-Irrespective of what he says, this is definitely what he did
+- Copied customers’ first and last name from his iPad onto his order sheet.
+Irrespective of what he says, I’m certain this is what he did.

 - Having seen both names on his order sheet I explained only surnames need to be written down.
 At the time he offered no response and did not tell me he had asked everyone for their name and asked how they would like to be addressed.
 In Lottie’s witness statement she says Bart told her ONE customer asked to be addressed by his first name

-- In his complaint Bart states all customers asked to be addressed by their first name which is why both names were written down
+- In his complaint Bart states all customers asked to be addressed by their first name which is why both names were written on the sheet

-- In his complaint Bart refers to a conversation that took place between him and customers Mark and Jason in First Class.
+- In his complaint Bart refers to a conversation that took place between him and customers Mark and Jason in First Class and Mark and Iris in the same cabin.
 Customer Relations confirmed there were no customers with these names sitting anywhere in the cabin

 - Having asked Bart to clear rubbish from the right side Premium he ignored me.
 In his complaint regarding this incident he told more lies.
 The story he made up made no sense at all.

-- Bart asked me to reset a customer’s entertainment screen for him because he said he didn’t know how to do it.
+- Bart asked me to reset a customer’s entertainment screen “for him” because he said he didn’t know how to do it.
 In his complaint he says when Katrina showed him he remembered he did know how to do it.
-I didn’t ask Katrina to show him, she offered because she was standing next to me at the time
+He claims I told Katrina to show him how to do the reset.
+I didn’t ask Katrina, she offered because she was standing next to me at the time

 - Bart struggled to keep up during all services